bestdev1212/go-node-microservice/README.md

-# Go-Node Microservices
+# Microservices using Go and Node
 ---

-This project consists of two microservices, first `Posts` microservice, which is implemented in Go and the the second microservice `Comments` which is implemented in Node JS.
+This project includes two microservices, first `Posts` microservice, which is implemented in Go and the the second microservice `Comments` which is implemented in Node JS.

 `Posts` microservice communicates with the `Comments` microservice through HTTP requests, allowing client to use data from both services by making a HTTP request to just `Posts` microservice.